Senths02/portfolio/src/content/watch-party-data.md

 The interactive prototypes were used in moderated research sessions.
 I supplied the link to the prototypes and was on hand to make notes and make any necessary adjustments.

-We also used static images for feedback from an online community.
-And for rapid testing, which we would conduct in-between larger research studies.
+We also used static images for feedback from an online community, and for rapid testing (in-between larger research studies).
 <br>

 ### Analysing feedback